 Our overhead crane program is designed in accordance with CSA B167-08 Overhead travelling cranes – Design, inspection, testing, maintenance, and safe operation.

-Leader’s Guide, 10 Participant’s Manuals, test, answer sheet, DVD, record of attendance, wall certificate, wallet card, and CD containing read only PowerPoint presentation files, sample certificates, and course materials order form.
+Leader’s Guide, 10 Participant’s Manuals, test, answer sheet, a record of attendance, wall certificate, wallet card, and CD containing read-only PowerPoint presentation files, sample certificates, and course materials order form.

 Overhead crane workplace trainers

 Ont.
 Reg.
 851 – Industrial Establishments s.
 51(2)